mv2devnul/taglib/README.md

         frame-txxx: flags: 0x0000: 0/0/0/0/0/0, offset: 136, version = 3, id: TXXX, len: 33, NIL, <Tagging time/2013-08-08T16:38:38>
 ```

-I also have a semi-complete logging strategy in place.
-Logging is based on the LOG5 package.
+I have a semi-complete logging strategy in place that is primarily used to figure out what happened when I get
+an unexpected error parsing a file.
 To see the output of ALL logging statements to *STANDARD-OUTPUT*, you can do the following:

 ```
 (with-logging ()